 04 of 06

-- Need to Know: You may know the Indie Craft Experience (ICE) from their vintage and summer markets—founders Christy Petterson and Shannon Mulkey have built an empire on quarterly Southern-curated marketplaces.
-But this holiday season, ICE is hosting their largest Holiday Shopping Spectacular market ever at the oldest standing building in downtown Atlanta, complete with 175 vendors, DJ, festive cocktails and local food trucks.
+You may know the Indie Craft Experience (ICE) from their vintage and summer markets—founders Christy Petterson and Shannon Mulkey have built an empire on quarterly Southern-curated marketplaces.
+But this holiday season for the eighth year, ICE is hosting their Holiday Shopping Spectacular market at the oldest standing building in downtown Atlanta, complete with 175 vendors, DJ, festive cocktails and local food trucks.

 05 of 06

 Midtown Atlanta will become Santa Claus Lane as the largest holiday parade in the southeast marches down Peachtree Street.
 Complete with floats, giant balloons and marching bands, the parade is sponsored by and benefits Children’s Healthcare of Atlanta.
 Can’t make it?
 No worries—WSB-TV Channel 2 will broadcast the parade to an expected 500,000 viewers.